rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/32_device-management/324_applying-configuration-on-devices.md

   1. To configure the root node, select the newly added configuration parameter **JSON_Config** from the Configuration Name list.

-  2. Hover over JSON_Config and click Add file and select JSON.
+  2. Hover over JSON_Config, click **Add file** and select JSON.
 By default, the file type is selected as YAML.
 Enter the file name, for example, Cars.json, and click **Confirm**.

   3. In the File Contents section, enter the package parameter values, as shown below, and click **Save**.